fribyte-code/fribyte.no/content/bli-medlem.en.md

 We require you to:
 - Attend crisis situations (server crashes, power failures, etc.)
 - Attend volunteer events (maintainance work, setup of new systems and services, etc.)
-- Partake in the organisation, work on a project (or ten)
+- Partake in the organization, work on a project (or ten)

 ## How much free time do I need to spend?